liquity/dev/README.md

 _**LUSD**_:  The stablecoin that may be issued from a user's collateralized debt position and freely transferred/traded to any Ethereum address.
 Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 LUSD is always exchangeable for $1 USD worth of ETH.

-_**Active trove:**_ an Ethereum address owns an “active trove” if there is a node in the sortedTroves list with ID equal to the address, and non-zero collateral is recorded on the trove struct for that address.
+_**Active trove:**_ an Ethereum address owns an “active trove” if there is a node in the `SortedTroves` list with ID equal to the address, and non-zero collateral is recorded on the trove struct for that address.

-_**Closed trove:**_ a trove that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the sortedTroves list with ID equal to the owning address.
+_**Closed trove:**_ a trove that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the `SortedTroves` list with ID equal to the owning address.

 _**Active collateral:**_ the amount of ETH collateral recorded on a trove’s struct